tobiasvanderwerff/tobiasvanderwerff.github.io/_posts/2025-03-25-dehumidifier.md

 <img class="center" style="width:100%;" src="/assets/images/dehumidifier/circuit_diagram_leos_bag_of_tricks.svg">
 </figure>

 The basic idea is that the two 1N4148 diodes act as switches.
 When the mechanical switch is closed, the two diodes are forward biased and pass a tiny bit of current to the capacitive sensor, which triggers it.
 When the switch is open, the point between the two diodes has very high impedance, and no current can pass.
-I honestly still find this circuit somewhat confusing, but the [video](https://www.youtube.com/watch?v=lCHeQKXGfXw) shows it in more detail.
+I honestly still find this circuit somewhat confusing, but the [video](https://www.youtube.com/watch?v=lCHeQKXGfXw) shows it in more detail.[^2]

  I put together a breadboard prototype and lo and behold, I was now able to successfully trigger the switch!